Mustafa-Mohamed26/islami_app/README.md

 ## 🌟 Overview

 **Islami** is a premium, modern, and high-performance Flutter application designed to provide a seamless spiritual experience for Muslims.
-Built with a focus on **Visual Excellence** and **Clean Architecture**, it combines essential Islamic tools into a single, beautiful interface.
+Built with a focus on **Visual Excellence**, it combines essential Islamic tools into a single, beautiful interface.

 Whether you're reciting the Holy Quran, keeping track of your daily Azkar, or listening to live spiritual radio, Islami provides a serene and intuitive environment to help you stay connected to your faith.